matbra500/matbra500/README.md

 ![587777](https://user-images.githubusercontent.com/88346382/155140580-917f7835-4730-44f0-a80b-2094e500ad1f.png)

-- 🔭 I’m currently working on my portfolio
+- 🔭 I’m currently working on a finTech project
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Angular
 - 👯 I’m looking to collaborate on professional front-end projects
-- 🤔 I’m looking for help with getting a new job
+- 📫 How to reach me: https://www.linkedin.com/in/bassomatteo/
-- 💬 Ask me about how to do pizza
+- 💬 Ask me about how to do an amatriciana
-- 📫 How to reach me: https://www.linkedin.com/in/matteobasso500/
-- ⚡ A fact: Gamer since 2004
+- ⚡ Some facts: Husband and father, gamer since 2004